+(3) Requirements of any other fund source will be determined in the NOFA.

 (b) Closing Memo to Underwriting Report.
-Any changes to the total development cost, expenses, income, and/or other sources of funds from time of the publication of the initial Underwriting Report at the time of award to the time of loan closing, must be reevaluated by Real Estate Analysis staff, who will typically publish a Closing Memo to the Underwriting Report, andmay recommend changes to the principal amount and/or the repayment structure for the Multifamily Direct Loan that will allow the Department to mitigate any increased risk or to ensure that the Development is not oversubsidized.
+Any changes to the total development cost, expenses, income, and/or other sources of funds from time of the publication of the initial Underwriting Report at the time of award to the time of loan closing, must be reevaluated by Real Estate Analysis staff, who will typically publish a Closing Memo to the Underwriting Report.
+The Report may recommend changes to the principal amount and/or the repayment structure for the Multifamily Direct Loan pursuant to §11.302 of this title (relating to Underwriting Rules and Guidelines), except that the change must have been an available option in the rule or NOFA (as applicable), and may not be made to awards that were competitively scored to the extent that change would have caused the Development to lose points.
+This will allow the Department to uphold the competitive process, mitigate any increased risk, and to ensure that the Development is not oversubsidized.
 Where the Department determines such risk is not adequately mitigated, the award may be terminated or reconsidered by the Board.
 Increases in the principal amount or scheduled payment amounts of any superior loans that cause the total Debt Coverage Ratio (DCR) to decrease by more than .05 require approval by the Board.
 If the changes cause the total DCR to no longer comply with 10 TAC §11.302 of this title (relating to Underwriting Rules and Guidelines), the award may be subject to termination.

 (c) Criteria for Construction-to-Permanent Loans.
-Direct Loans awarded through the Department must adhere to the following criteria as identified in paragraphs (1) - (9) of this subsection if being requested as construction-to-permanent loans, for which the interest rate will be specified in the NOFA and approved by the Board:
+Direct Loans awarded through the Department must adhere to the following criteria as identified in paragraphs (1) - (11) of this subsection if being requested as construction-to-permanent loans, for which the interest rate will be specified in the NOFA and approved by the Board:

 (1) The construction term for MFDL loans shall be coterminous with any superior construction loan(s), but no greater than 36 months.
-In the event the MFDL loan is the only loan with a construction term, the construction term shall be 24 months;
+In the event the MFDL loan is the only loan with a construction term or the superior construction loan, the construction term shall be 24 months with one available six-month extension that may be approved for good cause by the Executive Director or his designee;

 (2) No interest will accrue during the construction term;

-(3) The permanent term for MFDL loans at the time of award shall be no less than 10 years and no greater than 40 years and the amortization schedule shall be 30 years.
-The Department's loan must mature at the same time or within six months of the shortest term of any senior debt so long as neither exceeds 40 years and six months;
+(3) The loan term shall be no less than 15 years and no greater than 40 years and six months, and the amortization period shall be between 30 to 40 years.
+The Department's loan must mature at the same time or within six months of the shortest term of any senior debt, so long as neither exceeds 40 years and six months.
+The loan term commences following the end of the construction term;

+(4) For For Direct Loans structured as deferred payable loans, the loan shall be structured with either one balloon payment due at the end of the loan or with several payments due at a point in time during the loan term.
+For Direct Loans structured as deferred forgivable, the loan shall be structured with one balloon payment due at the end of the loan term; .

-(4) For a non-surplus cash loan, an amortized loan shall be structured with a regular monthly payment beginning on the first of the month following the end of theconstruction term and continuing for the loan term.
-For a surplus cash loan, an amortized loan shall be structured with an annual payment beginning on the first of the month following the end of the construction term and continuing for the loan term;
+(5) For amortized Direct Loans that are not subordinate to a HUD-insured loan, the loan shall be structured with regular monthly payments beginning on the first of the month following the end of the construction term and continuing for the loan term;